Northland

 Waitangi Forest Track: 14.5 km, 3 hrs

 Te Puke Rd becomes Te Wairoa Rd.
-It joins the Skyline Rd (turn right) and then forks left a bit further on to the left (with Bedford to the right).
+It joins the Skyline Rd (turn right) and then forks a bit further on to the left (with Bedford to the right).
 Just go all the way on Te Wairoa down to Kerikeri Inlet Rd.
 The route from Haruru Falls Rd to Kerikeri Inlet Rd is all forestry road, and offers both shade and shelter from wind.

 The Waitangi Forest is a commercial forest, and forestry operations, including logging and log truck transport, are present in the forest most months of the year.
 It is important to stick to the route to avoid entering active logging work.
-Heed all the signs and do not enter into areas that are marked as closed.
+Heed all the signs and do not enter areas that are marked as closed.
 If you encounter a road closed sign or banner across the road, it means you have left the designated walkway and are on the wrong route.

 Cross the bridge over the Okura River (or tidal inlet really) and stay on Kerikeri Inlet Rd through the outskirts of Kerikeri.
 Turn right into Pā Rd.
-Near the end, just before Pagoda Lodge is a narrow track off at left.
-The TA app in 2019 was misleading here and took you to the end of Pā Rd and into the mud, so ignore it if is still doing so.
+Near the end, just before a large house with a pagoda-like tower on it (the former Pagoda Lodge) is a narrow track off at left.
 The track takes you down into a gully and over a bridge and onto the historic reserve that includes the site of Kororipo Pā.
 This pā served as a coastal village, a trading post and a fortified base for war parties.
 You then want to be on the Kororipo Pā Track (marked with TA signs), which takes you to Kerikeri Rd and at its end the historic Stone Store at the water’s edge.
-You will probably want to continue down Kerikeri Rd to the centre of Kerikeri (with a large New World supermarket at 99 Kerikeri Rd as you enter town and Countdown at 1 Fairway Drive at the other end), but the route for the next section is across the large foot bridge near Kemp House and the Stone Store over the Kerikeri River to the reserve on the other side and the Kerikeri Walkway.
+You will probably want to continue down Kerikeri Rd to the centre of Kerikeri (with a large New World supermarket at 99 Kerikeri Rd as you enter town and Countdown at 1 Fairway Drive at the other end), but the route for the next section is across the large foot bridge near Kemp House and the Stone Store over the Kerikeri River to the reserve on the other side to the Kerikeri Walkway.

 The Kerikeri Basin is where Māori welcomed missionaries in 1819 to establish a Church Mission Settlement.
 This established the framework for New Zealand’s bi-cultural society.
 Kerikeri is both a beautiful place in the Bay of Islands, and one of New Zealand’s most historic sites.
 Kemp House was built in 1821-22 and is the oldest European building in NZ.
 There is a café inside.

 • Hone Heke Lodge – (aka Kerikeri Flashpackers), 65 Hone Heke Rd, Kerikeri.
 The place seems to have won a swag of awards – see their website.
+You will probably need to book well ahead to get a spot at this popular hostel.
 09 407 8170; 0800 407 817 freephone.

 • KeriCentral Hostel – 25 Cobham Rd.
+Closer to town than Hone Heke.
 09 407 3542, 027 800 8067.

 • Relax-a-Lodge BBH – 1574 Springfield Rd, Kerikeri.
 This is somewhat out of town on SH10 (cnr with Blue Gum Lane) at south-west and doesn’t have shared rooms.
 Cheapest rooms are $63 for a single and $81 double (Nov 2022).
 Maybe they can pick you up?
 09 407 6989.